India, UK have agreed to strengthen climate initiatives: Union minister | Headlines

 India, UK have agreed to strengthen climate initiatives: Union minister

-India and the UK have agreed to strengthen climate initiatives and further their green partnership, Union Environment Minister Bhupender Yadav said on Friday.At a bilateral meeting with a delegation from the United Kingdom UK led by Foreign Minister Liz Truss, Yadav said India will support the UK COP Presidency.Had an engaging bilateral with the UK delegation led by foreign minister Liz Truss.
+India and the United Kingdom have agreed to strengthen climate initiatives and further their green partnership, Union Environment Minister Bhupender Yadav said on Friday.In a bilateral meeting with a UK delegation led by Foreign Minister Liz Truss, the minister said India will support the UK COP Presidency and that the huge expectations in COP 26 include arriving at a consensus on unresolved issues of the Paris Agreement Rule Book, long-term climate finance, market-based mechanisms, etc.Had an engaging bilateral with the UK delegation led by foreign minister Liz Truss.

 - Country: